career decision

 4. Adaptability - world of work is constantly changing, change with it or wither and die.

-5. leadership - stepping up and taking the lead when needed.
+5. Leadership - stepping up and taking the lead when needed.

-6. teamwork - Working together in harmony to achieve a common goal efficiently and effectively.
+6. Teamwork - Working together in harmony to achieve a common goal efficiently and effectively.

-7. personal motivation - intrinsically, there is that little annoying or pleasant person inside everyone of us that is nudging and nagging us to get or do something.
+7. Personal motivation - intrinsically, there is that little annoying or pleasant person inside everyone of us that is nudging and nagging us to get or do something.

-8. organization - without organization, you have chaos, the more organized the better.
+8. Organization - without organization, you have chaos, the more organized the better.

 9. Time management - punctuality, prioritization of tasks, you cannot do everything, you have to rank tasks.

-10. cultural awareness - we live and work in a multicultural society, you must appreciate cultural differences.
+10. Cultural awareness - we live and work in a multicultural society, you must appreciate cultural differences.

-11. commercial awareness (business acumen, business/client focus) - the understanding of an enterprise's activities in the context of wider environment surrounding it.
+11. Commercial awareness (business acumen, business/client focus) - the understanding of an enterprise's activities in the context of wider environment surrounding it.

-further education
+Further education

 Further education is the intermediate education, normally taking place between the ages of 16 and 18, apart from 'A' levels or equivalent Scottish Highers, Welsh and Scottish Baccalaureates, International Baccalaureates whose purpose is to prepare students for entry into higher levels of specialized study at higher education institutions, unless, hard skills are taught as in vocational, apprenticeship training and so forth, the remainder of further education is like a middle child suffering from identity crisis as it has no clearly recognised and shared core purpose and thus not worth pursuing at all.